DavidValenciaX/DavidValenciaX/README2.md

 ## 👨‍💻 About Me

-I am a Software Engineering student at **Universidad Surcolombiana**, passionate about creating efficient, scalable, and high-impact technological solutions, with a special interest in the field of **Artificial Intelligence**.
+I am a recent Software Engineering graduate from **Universidad Surcolombiana**, passionate about creating efficient, scalable, and high-impact technological solutions, with a special interest in the field of **Artificial Intelligence**.

 - 🔭 I have a solid academic background in **full-stack development**, covering the entire software lifecycle: from requirements gathering, architecture design, and database modeling to MVP creation, implementation, and deployment of web and mobile applications.
 - 🌱 My strengths include a strong logical-analytical mindset, adaptability, and a deep commitment to quality.